DigiNode-Tools/diginode-tools/README.md

 # DigiNode Tools

 ### What's a DigiNode?
-A DigiNode is a dedicated device that runs a [DigiByte](https://digibyte.org/) Full Node and [DigiAsset Node](https://ipfs.digiassetx.com/) helping to further decentralize the DigiByte ecosystem.
+A DigiNode is a device that runs a [DigiByte](https://digibyte.org/) Full Node and [DigiAsset Node](https://ipfs.digiassetx.com/) helping to further decentralize the DigiByte ecosystem.

 ### What are DigiNode Tools?
 DigiNode Tools are a suite of linux bash scripts that make it easy to setup, monitor and manage your DigiNode via the linux command line.